microlinkhq/www/src/pages/docs/sdk/parameters/media/loop.md

 Type: `boolean`<br/>
 Default: `true`

-It specifies that the video will start over again, every time it finishes.
+Specifies if the media will start over again, every time it finishes.

 with `loop` enabled: